 The two cats had a litter with short bobtails.
-Yodi and Mishi’s litter became the foundation of the American Bobtail breed, making them the cat breed's parent.
-Their litter was later crossed with longhair colour point cats, and from the mating of these kittens produced the first true American Bobtail cats.
+Yodi and Mishi’s litter became the foundation of the American Bobtail breed, making them the cat breed's parents.
+Their litter was later crossed with longhair colourpoint cats.
+The mating of these kittens produced the first true American Bobtail cats.

 The International Cat Association or TICA officially accepted this cat breed as a breed in its own right in 1989 and by the Cat Fanciers' Association in 2000.

 American Bobtails are a medium-sized cat breed with heavy boning and muscles.
-They have a rounded, thick appearance that makes them look heavy when held up.
-Their body is well-developed, as well as their muzzle, jaws, broad chest and neck.
-Moreover, they have solid legs, which makes them powerful as they were initially bred – to keep the rats out of the house or the barn.
+They have a rounded, thick appearance that makes them look heavy.
+Their body, including their muzzle and jaws is well-developed,and they have a broad chest and neck.
+Moreover, they have solid legs, which makes them fast and powerful as they were initially bred to keep the rats out of the house or the barn.

-American Bobtails are known for their most unusual trait, which is their shortened tail.
-The recognized tail length should be a minimum of one inch and a maximum of not longer than their hock.
+American Bobtails are mostly known for their unusual trait, their shortened tail.
+The recognized tail length should be a minimum of one inch and a maximum of no longer than their hock.
 The tail mutation gene is not a controllable gene; hence, there is a variety of tail lengths in a litter of kittens.

-Their coat becomes much denser, thicker, and longer during the winter season.
-Its texture relatively hard to work as a protection for them.
-Their coat has various colours and patterns; and comes in two lengths: short and medium-long.
-The short hair is plush, and when touched, it reminds people of a rabbit pelt.
+Their coat becomes much denser, thicker, and longer during the winter season, creating a protective layer.
+Their fur can come in various colours and patterns.
+It has a plush texture, which when touched, reminds people of a rabbit pelt.

-American Bobtail matures slowly, and it takes two to three years to reach their adult size.
-Female American Bobtail is commonly proportionately smaller than their male counterparts.
+The American Bobtail matures slowly, and it takes two to three years to reach their adult size.
+Female American Bobtails are usually proportionately smaller than their male counterparts.

 American Bobtails are very loyal to their families.
 They have a habit of following a family member from room to room, checking what they are doing.
 Together with their calm, warm and affectionate personality, it is surprising to know that they are not demanding compared to other cat breeds.
 If you happen to love and own a Golden Retriever, you will definitely love this cat breed.